The Montreal Empire of Internet Scams

 And when they notice, paying off isn’t as easy as they might hope.
 In his study of subscription traps (A new window) and scam free trials, Steve Baker notes, that credit card companies are often reluctant to compensate people who are scammed by such scams.

-Mr. Baker refers to an internal survey that I have conducted BBBOf the 1,000 people, 57% of respondents submitted chargebacks from their credit card company and 44% were not paid.
+Mr. Baker refers to an internal survey conducted by a company BBBOf the 1,000 people, 57% of respondents submitted chargebacks from their credit card company and 44% were not paid.

 He adds that many people are unaware that chargebacks exist and that it is common for victims of this type of fraud to opt out without asking for a refund.

-According to former employees of Keezer-related companies we spoke to, the company is quickly compensating disgruntled customers who request it to prevent them from attempting to invalidate a payment through their credit card provider.
+According to former employees of Mr. Keezer-related companies we spoke to, the company quickly compensates disgruntled customers who request it to prevent them from attempting to invalidate a payment through their credit card provider.
 Because a lot of chargebacks will put credit card companies into a scam.

 That’s what we saw with our Fundonkey subscription.
 After paying a 2 month fee, we asked customer service to cancel our subscription and get a refund of CAD 124.
 Fundonkey complied with no questions asked.